mohamedamineelabidi/Multiagent-Recruitment/README.md

 ### Database Configuration

-The application uses SQLite by default for simplicity.
-For production environments, PostgreSQL is recommended.
+The application uses **PostgreSQL** by default for production environments.
+SQLite is supported for local development and testing.

 #### Local PostgreSQL Setup
 ```env